totalhack/zillion/docs/markdown/readme_contents.md

 `UnsupportedGrainException`.
 The report below is impossible because it attempts to break down the leads metric by a dimension that only exists in a child table.
-Generally speaking, child tables can join back up to parents to find dimensions, but not the other way around.
+Generally speaking, child tables can join back up to parents (and "siblings" of parents) to find dimensions, but not the other way around.

 ```python
 # Fails with UnsupportedGrainException